dougeby/IntuneDocs/intune-classic/understand-explore/sign-up-for-30-day-trial-microsoft-intune.md

 ---
 # required metadata

-title: Sign up for a 30-day free trial of Microsoft Intune | Microsoft Docs
+title: Sign up for a 30-day free trial of Microsoft Intune
 description: Sign up and set up a free, 30-day evaluation of Microsoft Intune.
 keywords:
 author: lindavr